Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/SUEWS_SiteSelect.rst

 ~~~~~~~~~~~~~~~~~~~~

 For each year and each grid, site specific surface cover information and
-other input parameters is provided to SUEWS by `SUEWS_SiteSelect.txt`.
+other input parameters are provided to SUEWS by `SUEWS_SiteSelect.txt`.
 The model currently requires a new row for each year of the model run.
 All rows in this file will be read by the model and run.